qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 7_ Type Systems.md

 Deep assignments are relatively rare.
 They are used primarily in distributed computing, and in particular for parameter passing in remote procedure call (RPC) systems.
 These will be discussed in Section C 13.5.4.
 For user-deﬁned abstractions, no single language-speciﬁed mechanism for equality testing or assignment is likely to produce the desired results in all cases.
 Languages with sophisticated data abstraction mechanisms usually allow the pro- grammer to deﬁne the comparison and assignment operators for each new data type—or to specify that equality testing and/or assignment is not allowed.

-### 3CHECK YOUR UNDERSTANDING

-#### 26. Explain the distinction between implicit and explicit parametric polymor-
+3**CHECK YOUR UNDERSTANDING** 26.
+Explain the distinction between implicit and explicit parametric polymor- phism.

-phism.
 What are their comparative advantages?
 27. What is* duck typing*?
 What is its connection to polymorphism?
 In what lan- guages does it appear?
 28. Explain the distinction between overloading and generics.
 Why is the former sometimes called* ad hoc* polymorphism?

-#### 29. What is the principal purpose of generics?
-In what sense do generics serve a

-broader purpose in C++ and Ada than they do in Java and C#?
+## 29. What is the principal purpose of generics?
+In what sense do generics serve a broader purpose in C++ and Ada than they do in Java and C#?

-#### 30. Under what circumstances can a language implementation share code among

-separate instances of a generic?
+## 30. Under what circumstances can a language implementation share code among separate instances of a generic?

-#### 31. What are container classes?
+* What are* container* classes?
 What do they have to do with generics?

-#### 32. What does it mean for a generic parameter to be constrained?
-Explain the

-difference between explicit and implicit constraints.
+  32. What does it mean for a generic parameter to be* constrained*?
+Explain the difference between explicit and implicit constraints.
 Describe how interface classes can be used to specify constraints in Java and C#.

-#### 33. Why will C# accept int as a generic argument, but Java won’t?

-#### 34. Under what circumstances will C++ instantiate a generic function implicitly?
+## 33. Why will C# accept int as a generic argument, but Java won’t?
+34. Under what circumstances will C++ instantiate a generic function implicitly?

-#### 35. Why is equality testing more subtle than it ﬁrst appears?
+## 35. Why is equality testing more subtle than it ﬁrst appears?

-## 7.5

-#### **Summary and Concluding Remarks**
+7.5 **Summary and Concluding Remarks**

 This chapter has surveyed the fundamental concept of* types*.
 In the typical pro- gramming language, types serve two principal purposes: they provide implicit context for many operations, freeing the programmer from the need to specify that context explicitly, and they allow the compiler to catch a wide variety of common programming errors.
 When discussing types, we noted that it is some- times helpful to distinguish among denotational, structural, and abstraction- based points of view, which regard types, respectively, in terms of their values, their substructure, and the operations they support.

 In a typical programming language, the* type system* consists of a set of built- in types, a mechanism to deﬁne new types, and rules for* type equivalence*,* type* *compatibility*, and* type inference*.
 Type equivalence determines when two values or named objects have the same type.
 Type compatibility determines when a value of one type may be used in a context that “expects” another type.
 Type inference determines the type of an expression based on the types of its components or (sometimes) the surrounding context.
 A language is said to be* strongly typed* if it never allows an operation to be applied to an object that does not support it; a language is said to be* statically typed* if it enforces strong typing at compile time.
 We introduced terminology for the common built-in types and for enumer- ations, subranges, and the common type* constructors* (more on the latter will appear in Chapter 8).
 We discussed several different approaches to type equiv- alence, compatibility, and inference.
 We also examined type* conversion*,* coercion*, and* nonconverting casts*.
 In the area of type equivalence, we contrasted the* struc-* *tural* and* name*-based approaches, noting that while name equivalence appears to have gained in popularity, structural equivalence retains its advocates.
 Expanding on material introduced in Section 3.5.2, we explored several styles of* polymorphism*, all of which allow a subroutine—or the methods of a class—to operate on values of multiple types, so long as they only use those values in ways their types support.
 We focused in particular on* parametric* polymorphism, in which the types of the values on which the code will operate are passed to it as extra parameters, implicitly or explicitly.
 The implicit alternative appears in the static typing of ML and its descendants, and in the dynamic typing of Lisp, Small- talk, and many other languages.
 The explicit alternative appears in the* generics* of many modern languages.
 In Chapter 10 we will consider the related topic of* sub-* *type polymorphism*.
 In our discussion of implicit parametric polymorphism, we devoted consid- erable attention to type checking in ML, where the compiler uses a sophisticated system of inference to determine, at compile time, whether a type error (an at- tempt to perform an operation on a type that doesn’t support it) could ever oc- cur at run time—all without access to type declarations in the source code.
 In our discussion of generics we explored alternative ways to express* constraints* on generic parameters.
 We also considered implementation strategies.
 As examples, we contrasted (on the companion site) the generic facilities of C++, Java, and C#.
 More so, perhaps, than in previous chapters, our study of types has highlighted fundamental differences in philosophy among language designers.
 As we have seen, some languages use variables to name values; others, references.
 Some lan- guages do all or most of their type checking at compile time; others wait until run time.
 Among those that check at compile time, some use name equivalence; others, structural equivalence.
 Some languages avoid type coercions; others em- brace them.
 Some avoid overloading; others again embrace them.
 In each case, the choice among design alternatives reﬂects nontrivial tradeoffs among compet- ing language goals, including expressiveness, ease of programming, quality and timing of error discovery, ease of debugging and maintenance, compilation cost, and run-time performance.

-## 7.6

-### **Exercises**
+7.6 **Exercises**

-### 7.1

-Most statically typed languages developed since the 1970s (including Java, C#, and the descendants of Pascal) use some form of name equivalence for types.
+7.1 Most statically typed languages developed since the 1970s (including Java, C#, and the descendants of Pascal) use some form of name equivalence for types.
 Is structural equivalence a bad idea?
 Why or why not?
 7.2 In the following code, which of the variables will a compiler consider to have compatible types under structural equivalence?
 Under strict name equiva- lence?
 Under loose name equivalence?

 type T = array [1..10] of integer S = T A : T B : T C : S D : array [1..10] of integer

-### 7.3

-Consider the following declarations:
+## 7.3 Consider the following declarations:

-*
-  type cell
-  –– a forward declaration
-  2.
-  type cell ptr = pointer to cell
+## 1. type cell –– a forward declaration 2. type cell ptr = pointer to cell 3. x : cell 4. type cell = record 5. val : integer 6. next : cell ptr 7. y : cell
-  3.
-  x : cell
-  4.
-  type cell = record
-  5.
-  val : integer
-  6.
-  next : cell ptr
-  7.
-  y : cell

 Should the declaration at line 4 be said to introduce an alias type?
 Under strict name equivalence, should x and y have the same type?
 Explain.
 7.4 Suppose you are implementing an Ada compiler, and must support arith- metic on 32-bit ﬁxed-point binary numbers with a programmer-speciﬁed number of fractional bits.
 Describe the code you would need to generate to add, subtract, multiply, or divide two ﬁxed-point numbers.
 You should assume that the hardware provides arithmetic instructions only for integers and IEEE ﬂoating-point.
 You may assume that the integer instructions pre- serve full precision; in particular, integer multiplication produces a 64-bit result.
 Your description should be general enough to deal with operands and results that have different numbers of fractional bits.
 7.5 When Sun Microsystems ported Berkeley Unix from the Digital VAX to the Motorola 680x0 in the early 1980s, many C programs stopped working, and had to be repaired.
 In effect, the 680x0 revealed certain classes of program bugs that one could “get away with” on the VAX.
 One of these classes of bugs occurred in programs that use more than one size of integer (e.g., short and long), and arose from the fact that the VAX is a little-endian machine, while the 680x0 is big-endian (Section C 5.2).
 Another class of bugs oc- curred in programs that manipulate both null and empty strings.
 It arose

 from the fact that location zero in a Unix process’s address space on the VAX always contained a zero, while the same location on the 680x0 is not in the address space, and will generate a protection error if used.
 For both of these classes of bugs, give examples of program fragments that would work on a VAX but not on a 680x0.
 7.6 Ada provides two “remainder” operators, rem and mod for integer types, deﬁned as follows [Ame83, Sec.
 4.5.5]: